todokku/quickmedia/README.md

 Figure out why memory usage doesn't drop much when killing the video player.
 Is it a bug in proprietary nvidia drivers on gnu/linux?
 Add grid-view when thumbnails are visible.
 Add scrollbar.
+Add option to scale image to window size.